matthid/Yaaf.FSharp.Scripting/README.md

 ### NuGet

-The `YaafFSharpScripting.fs` is included in the nuget package as well in `content/YaafFSharpScripting.fs`.
+The `YaafFSharpScripting.fs` source code file is included in the nuget package as well.
-In this case you don't need an additional reference to the Yaaf.FSharp.Scripting package.
+You can find it in `content/YaafFSharpScripting.fs`.
+By adding the source code file (as reference) to your project you don't need to add a nuget dependency (`Yaaf.FSharp.Scripting`) to your final package.

 ## Quick intro